 This is a Class Module with a factory

-The factory is the Create Procedure and it's supporting Self Property.
+The factory is made up of the 'Create' Procedure and it's supporting 'Self' Property.
 Together these allow you to create an instance of the Class like this

 Instead of the more 'traditional'

-4. You have some validation at design time that you have correctly created an instance of the Class (eg the VBE will fail to compile the line that calls the 'Create' Procedure if you omit a parameter) instead of potential runtime bugs.
+You have some validation at design time that you have correctly created an instance of the Class (e.g. the VBE will refuse to compile the line that calls the 'Create' Procedure if you omit a parameter) instead of potential runtime bugs.

 ... and everything else in the Class Module that you see above was automatically added by VBE_Extras?
-I right-clicked on one of the variables, selected the menu option Extras then Add Factory , I checked I was happy with the values in this dialog
+I selected the menu option Extras then Add Factory , I checked I was happy with the values in this dialog

 Then clicked Add.
 Simple as that.